 - Sift the dry ingredients together in a separate bowl.

-- Pour the batter evenly into 6 muffin cups, and sprinkle the remaining Kuromame.
+- Pour the batter evenly into 6 muffin cups with an ice cream scoop, and topp with the remaining Kuromame and chestnuts bits.

 - Bake in the preheated oven for 30 minutes at 170℃ (340℉). *3